BCDevOps/backup-container/README.md

 # Example Deployments

-<details><summary>Concrete example of a Postgres deployment</summary>
+<details><summary>Example of a Postgres deployment</summary>

-TL;DR for a simple backup of three PostgreSQL databases in the same project namespace:
+The following outlines the deployment of a simple backup of three PostgreSQL databases in the same project namespace.

 1. Decide on amount of backup storage required.
 While 5Gi is the default quota limit in BC Gov OCP provisioned namespaces for `nfs-backup`-class storage, teams are able to request more.
 If you are backing up a non-production environment or an environment outside of BC Gov OCP, you can use a different storage class and thus, different default storage quota.
 This example assumes that you're using 5Gi of `nfs-backup`-class storage.
-2. Provision the nfs-backup PVC, following the [docs](https://github.com/BCDevOps/provision-nfs-apb/blob/master/docs/usage-gui.md)
+2. Provision the nfs-backup PVC, following the [docs](https://github.com/BCDevOps/backup-container#backup-storage-volume).
 This provisioning may take several minutes to an hour, and if using the GUI, will result in a PVC with a name similar to `bk-b7cg3n-deploy-v9k7xgyvwdxm`, where `b7cg3n` is your project namespace, and the last portion is random-generated.
 3. `git clone https://github.com/BCDevOps/backup-container.git && cd backup-container` (`git switch -c` to your own branch)
 4. Determine the OpenShift namespace for the image (e.g. `b7cg3n-tools`), the app name (e.g. `nrmsurvey-feedback-bkup`), and the image tag (e.g. `v2`), and build the image in your `-tools` namespace.
-For example:

 ```bash
   oc -n b7cg3n-tools process -f ./openshift/templates/backup/backup-build.json -p NAME=nrmsurveys-bkup OUTPUT_IMAGE_TAG=v1 \
   | oc -n b7cg3n-tools create -f -`
 ```
 5. Configure (./config/backup.conf) (listing your databas(s, and setting your cron schedule).

-    For example:

 ```bash
   postgres=eaofider-postgresql:5432/eaofider
   postgres=pawslimesurvey-postgresql:5432/pawslimesurvey